AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-prep.md

 ## The raw test

 This test works just fine.
 But it will only work if everything referenced in the test stays exactly the same.
 This neither reusable nor extensible.
 Hardcoded selectors make it impossible to reuse sections in other action groups and tasks.
 They can also be brittle.
-If Magento happens to change a `class` or `id` on an element, the test will fail.
+If Adobe Commerce or Magento Open Source happens to change a `class` or `id` on an element, the test will fail.

 Some data, like the SKU in this example, must be unique for every test run.
 Hardcoded values will fail here.
 [Data entities][] allow for `suffix` and `prefix` for ensuring unique data values.